laustindasauce/laustindasauce.github.io/README.md

 ### Fancy Hover
 * Not using this right now but going to leave here as reference for future use possibly
 * [Shaw](https://codepen.io/shshaw/pen/MoxrPV)

+### Project Page
+* [Adam Alston](https://github.com/adamalston/v1) has his website open-source as well..
+I pulled the styles for this page from there
+* I also got the idea for the footer/header on pages from his website.
+* Program language logos all from [Logo Wine](https://www.logo.wine/Technology)

 ### New Project
 * [fs/browserify/brfs](https://github.com/browserify/brfs)